johncky/QuickBacktest/README.md

 # QuickBacktest

-Backtest technical indicators based trading strategies.
+Backtest trading strategies on multiple tickers at once.

 Automatically download data from Yahoo Finance, backtest strategy, and produce performance statistics and report.

 # Example